aplteam/Tatin/docs/InstallingTheTatinServer.md

 * `[CONFIG]DisplayRequests`
 * `LogHTTPToSession`
 * `TestFlag`; in case this is 1 a Tatin Server supports additional commands.
-To get a list of these commands execute 'list-commands'.
+To get a list of these commands execute "list-commands".
 Naturally this makes sense only under program control, not from a browser.
 * `ReloadWS`
 * The settings in the `[LOGFILE]` section